The Generali Open de France at Lamotte Beuvron : packing the essentials

 Don’t forget that the grounds at Lamotte Beuvron are huge, so you may have a long journey to reach your horse depending on where your stable stall is.
 A trolley or trunk with wheels could come in very handy.

-Remember to bring a stall curtain to shield your horse from direct sunlight.
+Remember to bring a stable curtain to shield your horse from direct sunlight.
 This is ideal to create some shade for it.
+To offer your horse more air and freedom, add a stall guard.
+Our model, whose carabiners are mounted on elastic reinforcements, ensures optimal safety.
+A head protector protects your horse’s head when his head is out of the box.
 If your horse is in a temporary stable, remember to bring some buckets.
 You can place them on the floor or hook them to the stable door.
 It’s up to you.

-If possible, bring 2 halters and leads.
+If possible, bring 2 halters and leads rops.
 This way, there’s no crisis if one set breaks or gets lost.
+The Stressless halter is ideal for horses with anxiety at tethering.
+The elastic inserts on the headpiece and the cheeks reduce the risk of accidents.

 You’ll have to alter your tack according to the weather at Lamotte Beuvron as it can often swing from one extreme to the other!